saricden/trijam114/README.md

 The particle emitters could correspond to how much friction is being calculated between the two bodies.
 Or if I don't have access to that data, just go with how long they've been touching.

 The name could be `"Counter-Combust"`.

+12:17am Friday morning, the controls on computer could be to drag the mouse around, moving a branch.
+On mobile, the same but touching the screen.

+Could use this example, and modify it so it starts as contrailing smoke, but the longer you move the "hotter" it gets, and the smoke eventually turns to fire.

+Could show a bar at the top, that is the "igniation quota".